rhowardstone/AmpliconHunter2/README.md

 ## Notes and limits

 * Mismatches are substitutions only.
 No indels.
-* Non-ACGT input symbols are mapped to a fallback base during 2-bit packing.
+* Non-ACGT input symbols are mapped to the alphabetically first possible base during 2-bit packing.
 Clean or uppercase FASTA if that matters.
 * Temp files are written under `/tmp/amplicon_hunter_<pid>` and merged automatically.

 ## Cite